DmitryAstafyev/ceres.protocol/README.md

 # Network usage tips
 ## Multiple packets
 It could be you will need to send not one single packet, but a few of them.
-If you will join ceres.protocol packets manually you will lost a possobility to decode it.
-But you can easy do it with protocol implementation.
+If you will join packets manually you will lose a possibility to decode it.
+But you can easily do it with protocol implementation.

 ```typescript
 import * as Protocol from './simple';